CARTAvis/carta-python/README.md

 Documentation
 -------------

-Build the docs locally with Sphinx:
+If you are using the `uv` environment, build the docs locally with Sphinx:

 ```
 uv run sphinx-build -W -b html docs/source docs/build/html